 - Create a playbook: For marketers, creating LinkedIn content might feel second nature.
 But not every employee has a marketing background.
 Develop a playbook that can set them up for immediate success, even if they’re not confident in their own abilities at first.
 Provide a few simple tips to get started.
 Slowly introduce more advanced tips along the way (a regular “Did you know?” tips email can be effective).
 You don’t have to share all of the details of the playbook upfront – just let the employees know it exists.

 - Introduce the content: Show examples of what they’ll be sharing on social media.
 Walk them through your eBook, whitepaper, or infographic so they understand it and can answer customer questions after they share it.

 - Provide examples and flexibility: Some people are intimidated by the thought of writing something, even a short blurb to accompany the content they’re sharing for you on LinkedIn.
 Provide them with 2 or 3 possible comments to include when they share it, and also let them know they’re free to make their own.

 - Grant access to pre-made assets: Have your marketing team share assets they make for others to repurpose, such as images, graphics, infographics, press releases, or other assets.

 - Ask them to follow your company on social: If employees balk at creating their own content, having them follow you on social gives them access to ready-made content they can re-share.

-If done right, employee advocacy can help you reap great benefits.
+If done right, employee advocacy can help you reap great benefits on LinkedIn.
 It all depends on the strategy you build and the trust you have in your employees.
 Good employee advocacy programs are built on employees’ belief in the company and what it stands for, so it is crucial to have a good work culture.
-The key to making it work is to make all employees feel like their contribution is important to your company.
+The key to making it work is to make all employees feel like their contribution is important to your company – and to themselves.